nikit0ns/Your_Personal_Information_Bot/README.md

 # Your_Personal_Information_Bot - Telegram Bot

-- :bust_in_silhouette: The bot will write your information to telegram -
+- :bust_in_silhouette: The Bot will write your information to telegram -
 - :open_file_folder: The bot has three commands: `/start` , `/information` , `/help`.